Taxation of Employee Compensation

 Author: Alice Gilman

-- Employees' salary and fringe benefits are subject to federal income taxes and Social Security and Medicare taxes.
-Employers also pay federal unemployment insurance tax on the same amounts.
-However, certain cash and noncash fringe benefits may be offered to employees on a tax-free basis.
-The opposite is also true - an otherwise tax-free fringe benefit becomes taxable compensation to employees if employers do not meet the rules for that particular fringe benefit.
+- Employees' salary and fringe benefits are subject to federal income tax (FIT) and Social Security and Medicare (FICA) taxes.
+Employers also pay federal unemployment insurance (FUTA) tax on the same amounts.
+However, while certain cash and noncash fringe benefits may be offered to employees on a tax-free basis, an otherwise tax-free fringe benefit becomes taxable compensation if an employer does not comply with the rules for that particular fringe benefit.
 See Nontaxable Fringe Benefits; Withholding on Employer-Provided Benefits; Other Common Fringe Benefits With Special Tax Rules.

 - Employees who drive company vehicles on business and who substantiate their business use under the accountable plan rules have a tax-free working condition fringe benefit.
 Under most circumstances, employees' personal use of company vehicles is subject to FIT and FICA tax withholding and to FUTA tax.
 See Personal Use of Employer-Provided Vehicles; Withholding on Employer-Provided Benefits.

 - Provided employees substantiate their expenses under the accountable plan rules, employers may reimburse employees tax-free for job related moving expenses, meal and entertainment expenses, educational expenses, equipment allowances, uniforms, outplacement assistance and expenses related to joining exclusive clubs.
 See Nontaxable Fringe Benefits; Club Membership Rules; Taxability of Other Employer Payments.